-3.12 Asbestos Management
+3.13 Asbestos Management

-A variety of Asbestos Surveys have been undertaken in school, copies of which are available at all times.
-The Proprietor/Management Committee and Head teacher are responsible for the safety of contractors and for the safety of those employed and/or are working within the school.
+An Asbestos Survey has been undertaken in school, a copy of which are available at all times.
+The Senior Leadership Team and Head teacher are responsible for the safety of contractors and for the safety of those employed and/or are working within the school.
 Contractors, maintenance teams and all staff will be briefed on the location and condition of any ACM's in the areas where they are to be working, provided with a copy of the Asbestos Register (and any associated building plans) and briefed on the control measures to be implemented.